 Earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period

-5% total cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate
+Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate

-Our Review: If you want to earn cash back and score a good deal, you may want to consider the Chase Freedom.
-Read on for the reasons why this rewards credit card could be good for you — and why it has potential drawbacks...
+Our Review: If you want to earn cash back, you may consider the Chase Freedom.
+But wait.
+Read on to learn why this rewards credit card could be good for you — and why it has potential drawbacks...
 Read full review

 No Balance Transfer Fees - start saving immediately!